canka/canka.github.io/source/_posts/2015-03-17-this-is-how-socialeyes-has-affected-our-social-life-within-two-weeks.markdown

 ---
 layout: post
-title: "This is how Socialeyes has affected our social life within two weeks"
+title: "This is how Socialeyes has effected our social life within two weeks"
 date: 2015-03-17 20:38:58 -0400
 comments: true
 categories: